InteractiveComputerGraphics/splashsurf/README.md

 Surface reconstruction library and CLI for particle data from SPH simulations, written in Rust.

+This repository consists of the following crates:
+ - `splashsurf`: A binary crate with a CLI to quickly run surface reconstructions of SPH particle data files from the terminal
+ - `splashsurf_lib`: The library used by the CLI allowing to incorporate surface reconstruction in other Rust projects directly in memory

 <p align="center">
 <img src="example_particles.png" alt="Image of the original particle data" width="32%"> <img src="example_coarse.png" alt="Image of a coarse reconstructed surface mesh" width="32%"> <img src="example_fine.png" alt="Image of a fine reconstructed surface mesh" width="32%">
 </p>